ubunatic/mm2wiki/README.md

     cd mm2wiki
     node build.js

-If everythings runs fine, you can remove the files from `./src` and start using
+If everythings runs fine, you can remove the files from `./src` and start to use `mm2wiki.js` directly.

 *Windows*: Make sure to add the `node.exe` to your system `PATH`.